ericpruitt/emus/desktop-environment/README.md

 The "utilities" folder contains miscellaneous C applications typically consisting of a single source file.
-The compilation information is extracted from these files by searching for a line containing "Build:" in the first paragraph (a contiguous set of non-empty lines) of the file and executing the following text in a POSIX shell.
-In addition to the normal environment, two additional variables "$INPUT" and "$OUTPUT" are set to the recipe's input and output files.
+The compilation information is extracted from these files by searching for a comment starting with "Make:" in the C file and executing the following text as a Makefile recipe.

 The "presentation" folder contains configuration files that affect the appearance of the graphical environment as a whole like themes and font